David Meek: Career

 He has not only been in the pharmaceutical industry, however, and before joining Baxter he was the COO of Endocyte ($ECYT) from August 2012 to July 2014, based in Indianapolis.

 He later joined Baxter International Inc. as head of oncology division (July 2014 – June 2015, based in Cambridge, Massachusetts).

 He was executive vice-president and president of the oncology division of Baxalta Inc., which was recently acquired by Shire (July 2015 – July 2016 based in Cambridge, Massachusetts).

 In July 2016, the board of directors of Ipsen (Euronext: IPN; ADR: IPSEY) appointed Meek as chief executive officer, effective July 18, 2016.

-In December 2019, Meek resigned as CEO of Ipsen to become President and CEO of the newly founded FerGene on January 2020, which is based in Cambridge, Massachusetts, and is a subsidiary of Ferring Pharmaceuticals which is a biopharmaceutical company based in Saint-Prex, Switzerland.
+In December 2019, Meek resigned as CEO of Ipsen to become president and CEO of the newly founded FerGene in January 2020, which is based in Cambridge, Massachusetts, and is a subsidiary of Ferring Pharmaceuticals which is a biopharmaceutical company based in Saint-Prex, Switzerland.

 In April 2021, after FerGene's struggling performance, Meek left FerGene and would later become the CEO of Mirati Therapeutics in September 2021, which is based in San Diego, California.